cypress-io/cypress-documentation/content/guides/core-concepts/cypress-app.md

 #### 3. Snapshot menu panel

 There is also a new menu panel.
-Some methods (like action commands) will take multiple snapshots: **before** and **after**.
+Some commands (like action commands) will take multiple snapshots: **before** and **after**.
 We can now cycle through these.

 The **before** snapshot is taken prior to the click event firing.
 The **after**